brain-link/scanhub/README.md

 ## Installation + Start & Stop

 Scanhub is deployed using Docker and Docker Compose.
 Make sure they are installed.
-There exist multiple forms of the Docker Compose tool.
-The version used here should be callable with "docker compose" for the helper scripts to work.
+There are some optional helper scripts like development-launcher.sh in this repository.
+If you use them, note that there are different versions of Docker Compose that are either called with "docker-compose" or "docker compose" and the helper scripts use the second form.
 If you want to install tools for development of Scanhub on Linux (Ubuntu/Mint), you may use the install-tools.sh script.

-On the first installation, the Scanhub containers need to be built with Docker and Docker Compose.
+On the first installation of Scanhub, the Scanhub containers need to be built with Docker and Docker Compose.
 The containers also need to be built again after making certain changes during development, in particular after making changes to the base container, after installing libraries or when changing other structural aspects.
 When the containers are built, Scanhub can be started and stopped with Docker Compose.

 ### Building Scanhub: